FX comedy ‘Atlanta’ will return after production delay

 FX Networks CEO John Landgraf told a TV critics’ meeting on Monday that the series is behind schedule.
 The Georgia-based show was renewed for a third season in June and was supposed to return this year.

-Landgraf says the show’s writers are working on new episodes.
-Network spokesman John Solberg says the show won’t be back in time for Emmy Awards consideration this year.
+Landgraf said the show’s writers are working on new episodes.
+Network spokesman John Solberg added that the show won’t be back in time for Emmy Awards consideration this year.

 “Atlanta” has won two Emmys and two Golden Globe awards.